 Total testosterone Symptoms

-Testosterone levels may decrease due to obesity, diabetes, chronic inflammation, and cardiovascular disease (Swee 2019), as well as increased conversion to estradiol via aromatase enzyme (Dudek 2017).
+Testosterone levels may decrease due to obesity, diabetes, chronic inflammation, cardiovascular disease (Swee 2019), and increased conversion to estradiol via aromatase enzyme (Dudek 2017).
 If testosterone falls to 175 ng/dL (6 nmol/L) or below, further clinical assessment should be completed to rule out more serious conditions (Giagulli 2020).

 However, testosterone therapy may be contraindicated in older men with obesity, diabetes, hypertension, and hyperlipidemia.
 In a study of 209 men with these comorbidities and total testosterone between 100-350 ng/dL (3.5-12.1 nmol/L), those who received transdermal testosterone gel had significantly more adverse cardiac events than those receiving placebo.
-Testosterone dosing was adjusted depending on serum testosterone which rose to 1000 ng/dL (34.7 nmol/L) in some cases (Basaria 2010).
+Testosterone dosing was adjusted depending on serum testosterone, which sometimes rose to 1000 ng/dL (34.7 nmol/L) (Basaria 2010).

 Bain, Jerald.
 “The many faces of testosterone.”
 Clinical interventions in aging vol. 2,4 (2007): 567-76. doi:10.2147/cia.s1417